joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-filter.md

 In some cases, a filter changes the dimensions of the original image.
-For example, a typical drop shadow effect adds extra pixels containing the shadow that’s added to the image.
+For example, a typical drop shadow effect adds extra pixels containing the shadow that's added to the image.
 When you use a shader that changes the image dimensions, set the `leftExtension`, `rightExtension`, `topExtension`, and `bottomExtension` properties to indicate by how much you want the image size to change.

 The following example demonstrates using a shader as a filter.
 The filter in this example inverts the red, green, and blue channel values of an image.
-The result is the “negative” version of the image.
+The result is the "negative" version of the image.

 <div>